PBIQueryous/M-Code/Calendars/DateTable/fn_Dates_v3.md

 // ------------------------------------------------------------------
 /*
-invokeFunction =
+  invokeFunction = (
-( StartYearNUM as number,
+    StartYearNUM as number,
     EndYearNUM as number,
-optional FYStartMonthNum as number, optional AYStartMonthNum as number, optional Holidays as list, optional WDStartNum as number, optional AddRelativeNetWorkdays as logical
+    optional FYStartMonthNum as number,
+    optional AYStartMonthNum as number,
+    optional Holidays as list,
+    optional WDStartNum as number,
+    optional AddRelativeNetWorkdays as logical
+  ) as table =>
 */

 // 3.0: change parameter metadata here
       fnType = type function (

         // 3.0.1: first parameter
-        optional StartYearNUM as (
+        StartYearNUM as (
           type number
             meta
             [